agentevolution/wp-listings/readme.txt

 === WP Listings ===
 Contributors: agentevolution, davebonds, chadajohnson
-Tags: real estate, listings, property, properties, listing search, idx, genesis, agentpress Requires at least: 3.2
+Tags: real estate, listings, property, properties, listing search, idx, agentpress Requires at least: 3.2
 Tested up to: 3.9
 Stable tag: 1.0

-The WP Listings plugin lets you create a listing management system for your WordPress site.
-Designed to work with any WordPress theme, the plugin includes custom templates for displaying single listings and an archive of listings.
+Creates a portable listing management system for your WordPress site.
+Designed to work with any theme using built-in templates.

 == Description ==